Szcnorya/MQTT_on_QUIC/README.md

 # MQTT_on_QUIC
-It's a ongoing project right now.
 The ultimate goal is to migrate MQTT from TCP to QUIC and evaluate its performance.
+Partial results are gathered.
+However, the result is under refined investigation.
+It may still be a ongoing project in future.

 ## Milestones
 - [x] Implement SurgeMQ test Clients